CGLemon/Sayuri/README.md

 ## Let's ROCK!

 Sayuri is a GTP go engine which supports variant board size and komi.
 Strongly inspired by Leela Zero and Kata Go.
-Based on Deep Neural Network, Monte Carlo Tree Search and other powerful skills.
+Based on Deep Neural Network, Monte Carlo Tree Search and other powerful technics.

 ## Requirements